10 Signs Your Hormone Levels Aren't Where They Should Be

 When I was in the throes of polycystic ovary syndrome (PCOS), I battled severe cystic acne.
 It took me 30 minutes daily to camouflage the spots and bumps, and it significantly affected my confidence.
 Whether pimples crop up every time your period approaches or you're coping with the kind of severe acne I had, your hormones are the source of the issue.

 Try: Magnesium.
 Your body's C-reactive proteins are responsible for causing inflammation.
-Taking a calcium-magnesium supplement can help lower the amount of C-reactive proteins in your body, and calcium is also part of our tissue matrix—bones, cells, and skin—and very important for skin cell renewal.
+Taking a calcium-magnesium supplement can help lower the amount of C-reactive proteins1 in your body, and calcium is also part of our tissue matrix—bones, cells, and skin—and very important for skin cell renewal.

 7. Your weight is out of control and the number on the scale keeps climbing.